Concrete Spec

 Concrete includes:

-- primitive scalars such as
+- primitive scalars:

 struct - algebraic data types via

-enum - generic types and traits
+enum, with named fields on variants - generic types and traits with bounds

-- raw pointers for low-level and FFI work
+- raw pointers

 &Tand&mut T